Getting out of Jail With Bail Money: Setting Bail, Posting Bail, Bond Agents, and Penalties

 The penalty for failure to appear as required after release is a fine, imprisonment, or both.
 Federal law provides that any term of imprisonment for failure to appear must run consecutively to any other criminal sentence.
 However, if uncontrollable circumstances caused the failure to appear, and if the person immediately appeared once it was possible to do so, the person will have a valid defense to the failure to appear charge.
 Once a case is over and all obligations have been fulfilled, the bond money is typically returned.
 Sometimes administrative costs are deducted.

 It's critical that you understand the specific terms of your bail and your upcoming deadlines to avoid any penalties.
-A seasoned criminal defense attorney can help you not only stay on top of your bail process, but can also plead your case ahead of time for a reduced bail.
+A seasoned criminal defense attorney can help you with not only posting bail, but can also plead your case ahead of time for a reduced bail.
 Getting a criminal defense attorney involved early on in your case will also help you better prepare your case for trial.